-RCIC earns revenue in the form of management fees and carried interest and performance fees through the management of the limited partnerships.
+RCIC earns revenue in the form of management fees and carried interest and performance fees through the management of the Limited Partnerships.
 Management fees are calculated as a percentage of AUM, and may earn carried interest and performance fees depending on the excess performance over the predetermined hurdle.

-For the year ended December 31, 2020, exchange listed products and managed equities had total revenue of \$79 million compared to \$38.6 million for the year ended December 31, 2019.
+For the year ended December 31, 2021, exchange listed products and managed equities had total revenues of \$87.6 million compared to \$79 million for the year ended December 31, 2020.